dimitreOliveira/Tweet-Sentiment-Extraction/Documentation/README.md

     - Subtract flatten layer (before activation) of the other output flatten layer (exp.
 68)
     - Predict the sentiment (exp.
 83)
     - Average flatten layer (before activation) with the other output flatten layer (exp.
 90)
-    - Use custom loss to punish wrong predictions (exp.
-93)
     - Use the 11th layer (exp.
 107)